DaveBackus/Data_Bootcamp_Book/intro.md

 > People love it and want it to work everywhere and do everything.
 They’ve spent tens of thousands of hours making that possible and then given the fruit of their labor away.
 That’s a powerful indicator.
 A huge amount of effort has gone into making Python practical as well as pleasurable to use.

 He's alluding here to the vast community of users who are developing tools that allow Python to do all kinds of things.
 Python's data tools are an example:  they're not part of the core langauage, they're add-ons developed by users.
 He adds:  "Python people are pretty cool," so there's that, too.
-(Ford's article, "What is Code," takes up a whole issue of Bloomberg BusinessWeek.
-It's a classic, well worth reading.)

 ## Work habits